FatDragonCodes/Valorant-Insta-Locker/README.md

 # FAQ 📙
 Will This Get Me Banned?
-- No, this controls the users mouse input and doesnt interfere with any game memory/integrity.
+- No, this controls the users mouse input and doesnt interfere with any game memory/integrity. <br>
 Can I Change Keybinds?
 - Currently there is no way to edit this using the program itself.
-Although you are able to manually update this by changing the appropriate values in the agents.json file
+Although you are able to manually update this by changing the appropriate values in the agents.json file <br>
 Why does the program require admin esc?
 - We require admin esc to ensure we can block user mouse inputs whilst attempting to insta lock, this prevents user error causing miss clicks.